UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/artifacts/id4/README.md

 ##### Cross Team Pairing
 - Duration: 1hr
 - Attended by: Matt, Ardalan (Team 3)
-- Met with Ardalan to go over and dicuss PM challenges and activity log automations in Google Sheets/Excel
+- Met with Ardalan to go over and discuss PM challenges and activity log automations in Google Sheets/Excel

 ##### Zander and Matt Pairing
 - Duration: 2.5hrs
-- Attended by: Matt, Zander, with guest appearences of Mitchell, Aesha, and Quinn
+- Attended by: Matt, Zander, with guest appearances of Mitchell, Aesha, and Quinn
 - Met to trouble shoot Vite/Jest environment variable implementation issues.

 ##### DAL Pairing